axbryd/hXDP-Artifacts/README.md

 traffic type: ipv4, UDP

 # hXDP Results validation

+Our testbed is composed by two machines: *nino* and *ercole*.
+The first one is the one you access trough *ssh*, while the latter is attached to pane #3 of the *tmux* session.

 To replicate the results, access our machine at *capoccino.netgroup.uniroma2.it*:
 ```(bash)
 $ ssh osdi20-aec@capoccino.netgroup.uniroma2.it